 Your conference call can now begin!

-What’s the best time to call the Czech Republic from the UK?
+What’s the best time to call Czechia from the UK?

 Sitting in central Europe, the Czech Republic is just an hour ahead of London, so business times will be roughly the same as the UK.